SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Hi Jason,

    &gt;1.
 Update the logo on Northwind website the new logo. **Done - See northwind.com** &gt;2.
-Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera.**
+Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera**

 Bob